r1pk/filmtab/server/README.md

   {}
   ```

-- `video::progress_request` - requests current progress of the video.
+- `video::sync_progress_request` - requests video progress synchronization.
+This event requires at least one client except the one who sent it to be connected to the room.
   Accepts empty object.

   ```
   {}
   ```

-- `video::progress_response` - synchronizes current progress of the video with users that requested it with `video::progress_request` event.
+- `video::sync_progress_response` - video progress sent to this event will be broadcasted to all clients who requested video progress synchronization with `video::sync_progress_request` event.
   Accepts object with `progress` field which is a number with current progress of the video.

   ```